20 Tips for School Social Media

 If you fall into the latter category and are wondering if social media is worth your time, yes!
 Your school needs social media:

-• Families are active there.
+- Families are there.
 The typical internet user spends two-and-a-half hours on social media each day.

-• Social media creates an opportunity for families to ask questions and engage with you.
+- Social media creates an opportunity for families to engage with you.

 Table of Contents